delegatexyz/delegate-registry/README.md

 ### Fully Immutable, No Admin Powers
 Why?
 Because governance is an attack vector.
 There should be none of it in a neutral trustless delegation standard.
 The standard is designed to be as flexible as possible, but upgrades are always possible by deploying a new registry with different functionality.

-### Fully Extensible, User-Defined Roles
-Why?
-Because we can't anticipate all the future use cases for delegation today.
-The registry should accomodate novel and distinct roles, via an [EIP-165-esque hashlist](https://eips.ethereum.org/EIPS/eip-165) for specific permissions.
-We will hardcode token-specific methods to ease adoption as well.

 ### Fully Standalone, No External Dependencies
 Why?
 Because external dependencies are an unnecessary attack vector.